Join over 100,000 readers today

 How much does it cost?

-Hacking with Swift+ costs $20 a month or $200 a year, per seat.
+Hacking with Swift+ costs $20 a month, $200 a year, or $400 every 2 years, per person.
 Your membership includes all subscriber-only videos and articles available now and published in the future, for as long as your membership remains active.
 You can cancel your membership at any time, and your access will continue until your term ends.

 What's the difference between Monthly and Yearly subscriptions?

 Hacking with Swift+ is $20 per month, and you can cancel whenever you want.
-If you intend to work through many articles and really push your learning forward, you should consider the yearly subscription option, which is $200 for 12 months – a saving of $40.
+If you intend to work through many articles and really push your learning forward, you should consider the yearly or 2-yearly subscription options, which are $200/year or $400/2-years – a saving of $40 every year.

 Are there exercises?